wp-plugins/walking-log/readme.txt

 Walking Log is a WordPress plugin for tracking time and distance based exercise, such as walking or hiking.
 The plugin allows you to track date, exercise time in minutes, distance, type (e.g. walking), and location.

-The log is view only for visitors, and editable for users with "manage options" permissions.
+The log can be viewed and edited within the admin pages, or it can be placed in a post or page with various viewing permissions and editing permissions.

 == Installation ==